 There are some things that need to be specified in the metamodel, but cannot be captured with notations like that of Figure 1a.
 Some examples of things that need to be specified in the metamodel are listed in the left of Figure 2.
 For instance, it is not possible in UML class diagrams to indicate that the coordinates of entities must be unique.
 In order to specify these constraints, the OCL is used in conjunction with the UML.
-As shown in Figure 2, there are six constraints that have been specified in the hostile meta-model.
+As shown in Figure 2, there are six constraints that have been specified in the hostile metamodel.
 These constraints can be as simple as stating that the X and Y coordinates cannot be less than 0.
-Other constraints, like the one that ensures unique coordinates, can be much more complex.
-This constraint avoids collisions of robots during design-time configuration (however, it does not enforce the constrain during run-time - the collision avoidance at run-time is performed by the code that is generated from the models).
+Other constraints, like the one that ensures unique coordinates, can be much more involved.
+For example, the coordinate uniqueness constraint could be determined by the following: